kinolag/hooks00/README.md

 # hooks00
-getting to work with React Hooks: some simple examples with useState, useEffect, useRef, useCallback and a custom hook.
+getting to work with React Hooks
+some tutorial examples with useState, useEffect, useRef, useCallback and a custom hook.

+## CSS modules
+styling with modules and combining classes via array.join(" ")